DA: LI man dumped woman's body, left son on doorstep

 A Shirley man is accused of dumping the strangled mother of his son onto a Brooklyn street, then dropping the boy off on a doorstep in Queens and later driving home to Long Island, according to the borough district attorney’s office.

 The man is Kelvin Philp, and he’s charged with second-degree murder, a criminal complaint says.
-Philp was arraigned Friday and ordered jailed without bail, according to office spokesman Oren Yaniv.
+Philp was arraigned Friday before Judge Marguerite S. Dougherty of Kings County Criminal Court, who ordered him jailed without bail, according to online court records.
+Philp's attorney as listed in the records, Arielle Vida Simon of the Legal Aid Society, couldn't be reached for comment.

 Philp was identified by surveillance footage, including by video captured by the home surveillance system Ring, the complaint says.